mrthreeplates/TRS-80_floppy_remapper/README.md

 ![prog-header-v3](/images/prog-header-v3.jpg)

-## Post-programming self tests
+## Board self tests

-After programming (unless the PIC18 is held in reset) it will automatically boot and run a one-time-only series of self tests.
+After programming (unless held in reset) the PIC will automatically boot and run a one-time series of self tests.
 This is mostly to test the software and also verifies the PIC is working correctly.

 The LEDs will flash through a set of patterns which will take about 15 seconds.